stillmanff/Raspberry-Pi-Sense-Hat-Clock/README.md

 Update 4/7/2019:
 Fixed bug in function call  that failed to pass a parameter and caused clock to crash..

+Update 11/29/2019:
+Updated syntax to run in Python 3.

 Note that the program is written to use the Pi upside down (power cable on top).
 Therefore, the up/down logic of the joystick is inverted.